 Reliance Industries Ltd. was established in 1973 by India’s most celebrated entrepreneur Dhirubhai Ambani who is revered for his rags-to-riches story.
 The Company owns businesses engaged in energy, petrochemicals, textiles, natural resources, retail, and telecommunications.

 The below video highlights the gamut of CSR activities undertaken by the Company around its world’s largest refinery in Jamnagar.

-In 2018-19, RIL had annual revenue of about 6.5 lakh crore rupees with a net profit of about 40,000 crores.
-RIL now ranks in the top 100 profitable companies in the Fortune Global 500 list of ‘World’s Largest Corporations.’
-Reliance Industries Ltd. spent 904 crores on CSR activities in India, which is more than the obligation of 2% of net profits they were supposed to spend on Corporate Social Responsibility.
+In 2021-22, RIL had annual revenue of about 7.9 lakh crore rupees with a net profit of about 67,845 crores.
+RIL ranks in the top 100 profitable companies in the Fortune Global 500 list of ‘World’s Largest Corporations.’
+Reliance Industries Ltd. spent 1186 crores on CSR activities in India in FY2021-22.
+The Company has consistently been the largest CSR spender in the country in last five years.

 1. Reliance Foundation – The CSR Arm of Reliance Industries Limited